NVIDIA/topograph/README.md

 # provider: the provider that topograph will use (optional)
 # Valid options include "aws", "oci", "gcp", "cw", "baremetal" or "test".
-# If specified, provider name provided in the payload of a topology request to topograph will be ignored
+# Can be overridden if the provider is specified in a topology request to topograph
 provider: "aws"

 # engine: the engine that topograph will use (optional)
 # Valid options include "slurm", "k8s", or "test".
-# If specified, engine name provided in the payload of a topology request to topograph will be ignored
+# Can be overridden if the engine is specified in a topology request to topograph
 engine: "slurm"

 # request_aggregation_delay: defines the delay before processing a request (required).